Root Canal Treatment

 2. Access to the Tooth: The dentist will make a small opening in the top of the tooth to access the damaged or infected pulp.

-3. Cleaning and Shaping: The dentist will use small instruments to remove the damaged or infected pulp and shape the inside of the root canal to prepare it for filling.
+3. Cleaning and Shaping: The dentist removes infected pulp and shapes the root canal to prepare it for filling.

 4. Disinfection: The root canal is thoroughly disinfected to eliminate any remaining bacteria or infected tissue.